-- Find the Checklists under the “Content” section in the left-hand menu.
+Click on the Checklists option under the “Content” section in the left-hand menu.

-You will open the page in which checklists and help centers are created.
+You will open the page on which checklists are created.
+You'll start with the Content tab.

 If it’s on, you will be able to edit the writing on the search bar placeholder and no matching results message.